About the Social Value Unit

 1. Is it legal?

 Yes.
-It is legal to “Buy Social”, provided care is taken to accommodate UK and EU procurement frameworks.
+It is legal to consider social value, provided care is taken to accommodate UK and EU procurement frameworks.
 The Central Procurement Directorate has issued guidance on how this can be achieved.

 2. Does it cost more?

-Incorporating social benefits into contracts need not make them more expensive.
-Ensuring the social benefits requirement is proportionate to the size of the contract helps to minimise cost implications and contractors can seek industry/government training resources.
+Incorporating social value into contracts need not make them more expensive.
+Ensuring the social value requirement is proportionate to the size of the contract helps to minimise cost implications and contractors can seek industry/government training resources.

 3. Will delivery of contract be more difficult?